Forecaster/RailcraftCalculatorLocalization/README.md

 For example in the string for "footer.formula", the $wiki will be replaced with "\<a href='http://railcraft.wikispaces.com/Steam+Boiler+%28Device%29'>Railcraft Wiki\</a>" during parsing.

+Comments have been added to the default english.lang telling you what each tag will say after being parsed, eg. $wiki: Railcraft Wiki

+In the blocks where any $ tag is only used to insert numbers it will say so under the block title.

+eg.
+//errors
+//$ tags here are numbers only

 If you have any questions you may find me in #railcraft on the esper.net IRC-network.